dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Forecasting-Sales/README.md

 forecastEngine.CheckPoint(mlContext, outputModelPath);
 ```

-You may notice that this is different from the above **Regression** sample which instead used the **Save** method for saving the model.  **Time Series** is different because it requires that the model's state to be continously updated with new observed values as predictions are made.
+You may notice that this is different from the above **Regression** sample which instead used the **Save** method for saving the model.  **Time Series** is different because it requires that the model's state to be continuously updated with new observed values as predictions are made.
 As a result, the **CheckPoint** method exists to update and save the model state on a reoccurring basis.
 This will be shown in further detail in a later step of this sample.
 For now, just remember that **Checkpoint** is used for saving the **Time Series** model.

 #### 9. Time Series: Test the Prediction